tmoesl/lead-conversion-prediction/README.md

     - **Support Business Goals**: Align model outputs with marketing and sales objectives to optimize resource allocation.
     - **Monitor ROI**: Keep Cost per Lead (CPL) in check to align with return on investment (ROI) objectives.

+## Conclusion

+By leveraging machine learning models and data-driven insights, ExtraaLearn can effectively identify and prioritize high-potential leads, enhancing conversion rates and optimizing resource allocation.
+The random forest model, with its balanced performance, serves as a valuable tool for lead prioritization.
+Implementing the outlined recommendations will enable ExtraaLearn to improve engagement strategies, refine marketing efforts, and drive business growth in the competitive EdTech industry.

 ## Repository Structure
 ```
 ├── LICENSE            <- Project's open-source license details.